-Filip Batselé was a recent Master graduate in International Law from the Fletcher School of Law and Diplomacy at Tufts University (Boston, Massachusetts, United States), where he specialized in international economic law.
-He had previously obtained both a Bachelor and Master of Laws at Ghent University, and also did an Erasmus+ exchange at the University of Glasgow.
+Filip Batselé is a Master graduate in International Law from the Fletcher School of Law and Diplomacy at Tufts University (Boston, Massachusetts, United States), where he specialised in international economic law.
+He had previously obtained both a Bachelor's and Master's Degree of Laws at Ghent University, and also did an Erasmus+ exchange at the University of Glasgow.
 Filip has previously done internships at several law firms, and was the research assistant of Professor Jeswald Salacuse during his year at Fletcher.
-Last fall, Filip was a Blue Book Trainee at the European Commission, interning at DG Trade’s WTO Coordination, OECD, Export Credits and Dual Use unit, and where he focused on WTO affairs.
+In autumn 2018, Filip was a Blue Book Trainee at the European Commission, interning at DG Trade’s WTO Coordination, OECD, Export Credits and Dual Use unit, and where he focussed on WTO affairs.

 At UNU-CRIS, Filip interned under the research programme “The Role of Regions in Global Governance” under the supervision of Madeleine Hosli until the end of June 2019.